D-Deepika7/AI_and_ML_Practice/README.md

 # AI_and_ML_Practice

-This repository is for keeping track of AI &amp; ML tasks that I completed.
+> This repository is part of a multi-task AI & ML internship project and will be updated with future tasks.